Dugald Stewart

 - Bernard MandevilleTOUCHSTONE

-Fable of the Bees — private vices, public benefits.
+In the Fable of the Bees, private vices become public benefits.

 - Bas van FraassenTOUCHSTONE

-Constructive empiricism — accept what is observable, suspend on the rest.
+Constructive empiricism accepts what is observable and suspends on the rest.

 - MontaigneTOUCHSTONE